versionstudio/uad2midi/README.md

 The application has been developed and tested on Mac OSX, and requires no special permissions to run.
 There's no user interface.
 Everything is configured in *uad2midi.properties*.
 Run the provided script *bin/startup.sh* to launch uad2midi.

 ###### Requirements:
-- UAD hardware
+- Universal Audio UAD interface
-- MIDI device
+- MIDI device (or virtual device as explained below)
-- Java runtime
+- Java Runtime (for running the application)

 ###### Virtual MIDI device on Mac OSX
 For my use case I used the virtual MIDI device *IAC Driver* for sending the MIDI messages.
 To do this: